contiamo/operational-ui/src/hooks/useURLState/README.md

 It's even more convenient if this link has the state of the current page!
 This is what this hook is made for.

 Disclaimer: when we say synchronized, we don't mean two way binding.
-It will read initial state from URL on component mount, but after internal state will be source of truth.
-Which is ok most of the time, because we use `replaceState` and there is no way from user point of view to change URL without triggering page reload.
-The only edge case to be aware here is when you use `useURLState` with `pushState`, in this case you will need to make sure that component lives inside a valid router context.
+It will read the initial state from the URL on component mount, but afterwards, this hook's internal state will be source of truth.

+This is ok most of the time because we use `replaceState` and there is no way from user's point of view to change the URL without triggering a page reload.

+The only edge case to be aware of here is when you use `useURLState` with `pushState`.
+In this case, you will need to make sure that this hook lives inside a valid router context.

 Because the URL is not really the safest way to provide state to an application, you are encouraged to provide a `decoder` function that will validate and parse the input from the URL to your state.
-If the input from the URL is invalid, simply return a reasonable fallback.
+If the input from the URL is invalid, simply return a reasonable fallback or `undefined` to fall back to the default value.

 ## Usage